realypz/MineSweeper-ypz/readme.md

 ![alt text](demo_.png)

+## 0. How to click?
+- Left click, explore this gird cell.

+- Middle click, explore the surrounded grid cells.

+- Right click, mark the mine with a question mark.

 ## 1. MineSweeping Algorithm
 ### 1.1 Variables
 - `bool[] mines_grid` defines where stores the mine, where `true` means there is a mine at the grid cell.